 Judith Hahn

-Canon Law Research and Teaching with a Focus on Constitutional Law, the Theory of Canon Law, the Sociology of Canon Law, Law and Religion, Law and Culture, and Law and Language
+Canon Law Research and Teaching with a Focus on the Sociology of Canon Law, the Theory of Canon Law, Law and Religion, Law as Culture, and Law and Language

 Neue Bücher | New Books